deivid-rodriguez/byebug/CONTRIBUTING.md

-Thanks for your interest in contributing to ByeBug!
+Thanks for your interest in contributing to Byebug!

 To make your changes, follow this steps: